DIBTR/WebAutomation/README.md

 **Verifying Selenium Grid Environment :**

-After successfully executing the following command, check [http://localhost:4444/ui](http://localhost:4444/ui).
+After successfully executing the following command, check [Selenium Grid Portal](http://localhost:4444/ui).
 If the Selenium Grid environment is up, you are ready to run the tests.

 **Command to run test on Selenium Grid :**
 ````bash